 Domdei N*, Domdei L*, Reiniger J, Linden M, Holz FG, Roorda A, Harmening WM (2018) Ultra-high contrast retinal display system for single photoreceptor psychophysics.
 Biomedical Optics Express, 9: 157-172.
 DOI 10.1364/BOE.9.000157

-Lennart Domdei is currently designing and building a binocular scanning laser ophthalmoscope that will feature full control of relative eye position, binocular vergence angle, and a Badal type defocus correction unit.
-A second visible wavelength will be utilized for retinally tracked visual micro-stimulation.
+Lennart Domdei designed and built a binocular scanning laser ophthalmoscope that features full control of relative eye position, binocular vergence angle, and a Badal type defocus correction unit.
 The general system design (Field-split by knife edge in conjugate retinal plane) is based on an earlier prototype by Scott Stevenson, Austin Roorda and Christy Sheehy (DOI:10.1016/j.visres.2015.01.019).

 Transverse chromatic offset correction